gabriel-dehan/dyson-sphere-blueprints/README.md

 AWS_CLOUDFRONT_URL=https://XYZ.cloudfront.net
 ```
 Most of those are not needed to be able to work on most features, but if you want images to display and be able to upload images for instance you will need to setup an AWS S3 and Cloudfront.
+An example can be found in `.env.sample`

 ### Build development environment

-You can build a development environment with docker compose.
+You can also build a development environment with docker compose.

-following services will start:
+Using the `docker-compose.yml`, will start the following services:
 - PostgreSQL
 - Redis
 - AWS S3 (localstack)